THIS DATE IN HISTORY: Sept. 30

 1997: Mats Sundin becomes the first non-Canadian captain of the Toronto Maple Leafs.

-Seven months after the trade of Doug Gilmour leaves the captaincy vacant, the Swedish forward receives it and serves as captain for the next 11 seasons, during which he becomes the Maple Leafs' all-time leading scorer with 987 points (420 goals, 567 assists).
+Seven months after the trade of Doug Gilmour leaves the captaincy vacant, the Swedish forward receives it.
+He serves as captain for the next 11 seasons, during which he becomes the Maple Leafs' all-time leading scorer with 987 points (420 goals, 567 assists).

 1923: The Montreal Canadiens sign free agent forward Howie Morenz.
 The "Stratford Streak" is coveted by several teams, but opts to join the Canadiens and becomes one of the NHL's early stars.
 He helps the Canadiens to the Stanley Cup as a rookie in 1923-24, scores 28 goals in 30 games in 1924-25 and gets 40 in 44 games in 1929-30.

-2007: The Anaheim Ducks earn a split in the two-game NHL Premiere Series in London by defeating the Los Angeles Kings 4-1 at O2 Arena.
-Corey Perry had two goals and an assist for the Ducks, who had lost 4-1 to the Kings in the first regular-season NHL game played in England.
+2007: The Anaheim Ducks earn a split in the two-game NHL Premiere Series by defeating the Los Angeles Kings 4-1 at O2 Arena in London.
+Corey Perry scores two goals and has an assist for the Ducks one day after they lose 4-1 to the Kings in the first regular-season NHL game played in England.